phase2/outline/packages/controllers/adopted-stylesheets/README.md

 In this specific case, we are using `createRenderRoot` to adopt stylesheets into the shadow root of the component.
 This is done by creating a new instance of the `AdoptedStyleSheets` class and assigning it to `this.EncapsulatedStylesheets`.
 The `AdoptedStyleSheets` class is a controller that manages CSS stylesheets that are adopted into the document or a shadow root.
 By adopting the stylesheets into the shadow root, we ensure that the styles are scoped to this component and do not leak out to the rest of the page.

 This could not be achieved with other lifecycle methods in Lit.
 The `createRenderRoot` method is the only method that gives us direct access to the shadow root before the template is rendered, which is necessary for adopting the stylesheets.
 Other lifecycle methods like `connectedCallback`, `disconnectedCallback`, `updated`, `firstUpdated`, etc., are called at different stages of the component's lifecycle and do not give us the opportunity to adopt the stylesheets into the shadow root before the template is rendered.

+## Additional Information

+For more information about adopted stylesheets and their usage in web components, refer to the following resources:

+- [MDN Web Docs: Document adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets): This documentation provides an in-depth look at the `adoptedStyleSheets` property of the `Document` interface.
+- [MDN Web Docs: ShadowRoot adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/adoptedStyleSheets): This documentation provides an in-depth look at the `adoptedStyleSheets` property of the `ShadowRoot` interface.